Run The Night is soon approaching! We've gathered some top tips for running from runners with Crohn's and Colitis. Here's what they said...

 Keep your cool

-Since my surgery, I’ve fallen in love with running - so many years when I couldn’t leave the house even to go to the shop, now I’m hitting trails and getting lost and training for my first ultra marathon.
-The main thing is not to panic at the start line - sometimes due to nerves and lack of sleep, my bag goes mad!
+Since my surgery, I’ve fallen in love with running - so many years when I couldn’t leave the house even to go to the shop, now I’m hitting trails and getting lost running.
+The main thing is not to panic - sometimes due to nerves and lack of sleep, my bag goes mad!
 Always remember that while you might not want to, you can stop running and go to the loo.
 Every day is different - don’t push too hard but enjoy every minute.

 Be kind to yourself